ffatigue/rugpp/README.md

 Contributions are welcome — especially UI/UX improvements, performance tweaks, and new feature ideas!

 ---
-Happy trading! 🐱☕️rugpp is cool right??
+Happy trading! 🐱☕ - rugpp is cool right??